This post is sponsored by BMO. All views and opinions expressed represent my own.

 If you’ve ever picked up a personal finance book, chances are it will mention paying yourself first.
 Why?
 Because it’s good advice and it works (it’s also first on BMO’s list here!).
 I’ve been integrating this concept into my finances ever since I got my first full-time job a decade ago, and I’ve been able to grow my savings more than I ever thought possible because of it.

-What pay yourself first means is putting the focus on saving first, spending second.
+What paying yourself first means is putting the focus on saving first, spending second.
 That’s exactly why I’ve set up my budget spreadsheets so you have to allocate a portion of your income to savings before expenses.

 You see, because you are forced to think about savings first, you are more inclined to cut expenses in order to afford your ideal savings goal amounts.
 The opposite is true too.
 If you start with your expenses first and find out there may not be enough money left over for savings, you’ll find it more difficult to cut expenses to afford savings.